- Where We Work

 - Mission Directory

 A Senior Foreign Service Officer with the rank of Minister Counselor, Sisson has more than 20 years of development experience.
-Under his leadership, USAID will continue to work with Indonesia under the U.S.-Indonesia Comprehensive Partnership inaugurated by Presidents Barack Obama and Susilo Bambang Yudhoyono in 2010.
+Under his leadership, USAID worked with Indonesia under the U.S.-Indonesia Comprehensive Partnership inaugurated by Presidents Barack Obama and Susilo Bambang Yudhoyono in 2010.